 Preserving Metadata During GeoParquet Conversion

 Modern geospatial analytics demand columnar storage for performance, yet migrating legacy vector datasets to GeoParquet frequently strips critical provenance, coordinate reference system (CRS) definitions, and custom attributes.
-Preserving metadata during GeoParquet conversion is a non-negotiable requirement for platform teams building compliant data lakes.
-Unlike shapefiles or GeoJSON, which embed metadata in sidecar files or inline JSON, GeoParquet relies on Parquet’s footer metadata and a strict geo JSON schema.
+Unlike shapefiles or GeoJSON, which embed metadata in sidecar files or inline JSON, GeoParquet relies on Parquet’s file-footer metadata and a strict geo JSON schema.
 Naïve conversions drop everything outside geometry and tabular columns, breaking downstream lineage tracking, spatial indexing, and regulatory compliance.
+This guide provides a production-tested workflow for extracting, mapping, and injecting metadata during format transitions, ensuring full alignment with the GeoParquet 1.0.0 specification while keeping your pipelines reliable.

 A reliable conversion stack requires modern, actively maintained libraries that expose Parquet metadata APIs: